nathanmehta/Sports-Analytics-Articles-/README.md

 my code for my articles for Sports Analytics Group at Berkeley and personal projects

 ## NFLOLmodelselection
   feature engineering and Regression model selection using cross validation error and regularization to find the best predictors of Offensive Line play in the NFL

+## Clustering Article
+  Using clustering models to identify the stylistic differences in WNBA and NBA players

+## OTcontact
+   Using neural network setup to predict injuries

 ## noMoreFoulPlay
   article on the effect of the changing foul rules on certain players - article titled "No More Foul Play"